icrc/openmrs-module-patientgrid/README.md

 `owner` The user the grid belongs to, a null value is interpreted as a system grid visible to everyone

+**Note** This resource inherits all other standard metadata properties

 ### Patient Grid Column
 Encapsulates metadata about a single patient grid column